Billplz/api_slate/source/index.html.md

 Payout API implements the same collection concept as per [API Flow](#api-flow).
 You will have collection that consists of multiple payout APIs.

-Before proceeding further, you need to ensure that you have enough payout API limit to perform payout API.
-To increase payout API limit, navigate to payout API tab and you will notice the payout API Limit at the top.
+Before proceeding further, you need to ensure that you have enough payout API balance to perform payout API.
+To increase payout API balance, navigate to payout API tab and you will notice the payout API balance at the top.

 ![Payout API Limit Interface Screenshot.](payoutlimit.png)